The Golden Blackbird

 many experts in the field, such as Max Lühti, M-L von Franz, and Bruno Bettelheim.
 A common

-approach is to look upon the hero or heroine as a normal human ego, and the hero’s
+approach is to look upon the hero or heroine as a normal human ego.
+Accordingly, the hero’s

-misfortunes then becomes an image of his neurosis.
+misfortunes become an image of his neurosis.
 But von Franz’s

 non-personalistic method implies that the figures are seen as abstractions, that is, as

-ought to be viewed as expressions of the difficulties and hazards that people
+are better seen as expressions of typical difficulties and hazards that people

 personalistic interpretation, the very healing element of an archetypal